PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 ### Model -> Reservoir
 The reservoir object contains information on the reservoir grid that should be used.
 It must declare the type of reservoir model that will be used (i.e. the source of the grid data file) and the path to the grid data file.
 By grid data file we mean generated files like ECLIPSE's `.GRID` and `.EGRID` files.
 The reservoir grids are primarily used when wells are defined by splines.
 The reservoir object must contain the following fields:

+Note that the grid file path may be omitted from the driver file.
+If it is, the path must be passed as a command line parameter.
+If a path is specified both places, the one passed in the command line will be used.

 ```
 "Reservoir": {
 	"Type": string,